 What are the Negative Effects of Synthetic Opioids?

-These drugs have the same negative effects with those of the naturally occurring opioids.
-These include: constipation, itching, nausea and retching, lethargy, loss of consciousness and coma and respiratory depression, including shallow breathing, lowered blood pressure and reduced heart rate.
+These drugs have the same negative effects as those of the naturally occurring opioids.
+These include: constipation, itching, nausea and retching, lethargy, loss of consciousness and coma, and respiratory depression, including shallow breathing, lowered blood pressure, and reduced heart rate.